 E-newsletters are sent to your MacEwan mail account on a weekly basis.
 These contain information on program updates, fun events, opportunities for BCom students, and more.

-To check your admission status, enrol in courses, pay your tuition and fees, view your course history, and check the status of your transfer credit, you will use the Student Centre on myStudentSystem.
+To check your admission status, enrol in courses, pay your tuition and fees, view your course history, and check the status of your transfer credit, you will use myStudentSystem.
 Access myStudentSystem through myPortal.MacEwan.ca.

 Once you've applied to the program you will need to monitor the status of your application and make sure you have met all the requirements of admission.
 Information you need to know about the admission process can be found at MacEwan.ca/Admissions.